Rohan143-mp/Apolo-Hospital-Management-System/Readme.md

-ds# 🏥 Apolo Hospital Management System
+# 🏥 Apolo Hospital Management System

 A Windows Forms Application developed in **VB.NET** for managing hospital operations such as doctor scheduling, patient appointments, and admin tasks at **Apolo Hospital**.